top of page

 Minimum Viable Health Habits (That Fit Real VA Life)

+These are not wellness extras; they protect your earning ability.
 If you want a practical way to think about it, treat these habits like work equipment.
 You would not keep working if your laptop overheated every day.
 Your body has limits too.

-• Sleep protection rule: pick one non-negotiable sleep window on workdays.
+• Sleep protection rule: Pick one non-negotiable sleep window on workdays.

 If You Are in a Toxic Work Cycle, Do This in Order

+Trying to fix everything at once usually fails.
+Use a ladder.
 Here is what the cycle often looks like in real life (a composite example):

 A VA takes on one more client to feel safer.
 Sleep gets shorter.
 Focus drops.
 Small mistakes happen.
 The VA feels more anxious, so they work longer to “catch up.”
 The longer hours reduce recovery even more, and the fear starts driving the schedule.